openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 `./tessdata_model_updater -wd eng.unicharset eng.word-dawg.txt eng.word-dawg`

-Note that the `eng.unicharset` file was previously extracted from the existing `eng.traineddata` model using the `-e` command, as described in the above section.
+Note that the `eng.unicharset` file was previously extracted from the existing `eng.traineddata` model using the `-e` command, as described as described [here](#extract-traineddata-model).

 Some language models contain legacy and LSTM `unicharset` files (ex. `eng.unicharset`, `eng.lstm-unicharset`).